seed-labs/seed-emulator/examples/blockchain/D31_chainlink/README.md

 This will trigger a series of actions:

-- Upon receiving a request, the user contract invokes the LINK contract, which invokes the Chainlink oracle contracts
+- Upon receiving a request, the user contract invokes the LINK contract, which invokes the Chainlink oracle contracts.
+The involvement of the LINK contract ensures that the oracle gets paid (with LINK tokens)
+  - Each oracle gets `x` number of LINK tokens for each job
+  - The LINK contract will deduct `k*x` number of LINK tokens from the user contract account (`k` is the number of oracles invoked)

-- Each oracle contract uses emitted messages to notify its outside counterpart, i.e., a Chainlink node, which monitors such messages on the blockchain
+- Each oracle contract emits a message to notify its outside counterpart, i.e., a Chainlink node, which is always monitoring the blockchain for such messages

 - Each Chainlink node does the following:
    - Fetch the outside data from the specified `api`
    - Process the data it using the specified `path`
    - Give the result to the oracle contract, which invokes the callback function provided by the user contract

 - The user contract processes and save the response; for example, it may calculate the average from the data sent back from all the oracles
 - The user eventually uses a local call to get the response